 In the GEO vs SEO debate, this is why SEO remains essential.
 A strong SEO base ensures your site keeps attracting traffic from traditional search while also supporting your visibility in generative engines.

-Plus, a solid SEO strategy sets you up for GEO and AEO success.
+Plus, a solid SEO strategy sets you up for GEO (Generative Engine Optimization) and AEO (Answer Engine Optimization) success.
 The better your site is structured and optimized, the more likely AI engines will surface your content when generating answers.

 What Is Meant by Generative Engine Optimization and How to Optimize it?

 GEO (Generative Engine Optimization) is about making your content ready for AI-generated answers.
 Not ranked.
 Not linked.
 Mentioned.
 Summarized.
 Quoted.
-When someone asks ChatGPT, Gemini, or Perplexity a question, GEO is what helps your brand show up in that response even if there’s no link back to your site.
+When someone asks ChatGPT, Gemini, or Perplexity a question, GEO is what helps your brand show up in that response even if there’s no link back to your site, a shift that has changed how agencies deliver AI search visibility for brands.

 Unlike SEO, which talks to search engine crawlers, and AEO, which targets featured snippets, GEO speaks directly to large language models.
 These models are trained to understand context, relevance, and authority not just keywords.
 That means your content needs to make sense semantically, structurally, and conversationally.